I want to address some vitamin K myths.

 I think the bigger picture is always important.

 Context is everything, especially when we get new or surprising information.
 It’s always important to consider the bigger picture; to analyse and evaluate new information in relation to what else we know.
 And this was very surprising information, so it was important to ask some questions about it.

 Was the risk going up elsewhere in the world?

 Was it really likely that the risk would increase so much in such a short time?

 Was it possible that this was an unusual cluster?

 A statistical anomaly, or something very localised rather than a massive change in the risk that babies faced?

-I wrote about this in detail in my book, if you’re interested in the depth of this.
+I wrote about this in detail in my book, if you’re interested in learning more about this.